vegaprotocol/documentation/versioned_docs/version-v0.72/tutorials/proposals/new-successor-market-proposal.md

 * A minimum of whichever is larger, associated with that public key: <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideValue={true}/>   (<NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideName={true} formatter="governanceToken" suffix="tokens"/>) or <NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideName={true} formatter="governanceToken"  formatter="governanceToken" suffix="tokens"/>)
 * Familiarity with [successor market governance](../../concepts/governance.md#propose-a-successor-market) on Vega

+You should also share your proposal idea in the [_Market Proposals_ forum section ↗](https://community.vega.xyz/c/governance/market-proposals/28) before submitting it to the network.

 ## Anatomy of a new successor market proposal
 The new successor market proposal requires the same fields as a new market proposal, with the addition of two fields described below.
 See the descriptions in the [new market proposal tutorial](new-market-proposal.md#anatomy-of-a-market-proposal) for more on each field.